veeso-dev/blog.veeso.dev/src/blog/post-5/index.md

 ---
-date: "2023-07-17 12:00:00"
+date: '2023-07-17 12:00:00'
-slug: "why-you-should-and-should-not-do-open-source"
+slug: 'why-you-should-and-should-not-do-open-source'
-title: "Why you should (and should not) do open-source"
+title: 'Why you should (and should not) do open-source'
-subtitle: "As an experienced open-source developer, I want to tell you why you should do open-source, with all the cons though"
+subtitle: 'As an experienced open-source developer, I want to tell you why you should do open-source, with all the cons though'
-author: "Christian Visintin"
+author: 'Christian Visintin'
 featuredImage: ./featured.jpeg
 ---